guettli/IUA/README.md

 I think there are three levels of "Responsibility":

 * Org Chart: This is the official Responsibility.
 You can't take ownership here on your own.
-* DRI (Direct responsible individual): For temporary project.
-An individual who has the final word fits well.
-After talking to your peers you can take ownership on your own.
+* DRI (Direct responsible individual): For temporary project, an individual who has the final word fits well.
+This way decisions get done fast and without long discussions.
 * Support-Channel: Long-lasting support for a process or tool.
 A group of people fits well.
 It is more about being available if there is a question.
 After talking to your peers you can take ownership on your own.